pappasam/toml-sort/README.md

 country = "中国"
 ```

-Any of the following overrides could be used
+You can use any of the following overrides:

 ```toml
 # Overrides in own table
 [tool.tomlsort.overrides."servers.beta"]